AdamWasowicz/AdamWasowicz/README.md

 # Hi my name is Adam Wąsowicz
 I am Full Stack Developer from Poland, I mainly use .NET CORE for creating REST APIs and React to create Front End part of the app.
 I use Docker for containerization.
-You can see somme of my projects with their respective tech stacks.
+You can see some of my projects with their respective tech stacks.